rjhowell44/getting.started/README.md

 ## Getting Started with Testspace Standalone Projects.

 The first step when getting started is to create your Testspace Organization.
-When you [sign into](https://www.testspace.com/pricing.html) Testspace to create your account, select and `Organization Name` to be used as the subdomain for your Testspace URL.
+When you [sign into](https://www.testspace.com/pricing.html) Testspace to create your account, enter an `Organization Name` to be used as the subdomain for your Testspace URL.

 ```
    my-organization-name.testspace.com